Scientific Advisory Group

 Doug is the Professor of Conservation Biology at Massey University, New Zealand.
 He has over 25 years’ experience in reintroduction biology, and has been the Oceania Chair of the IUCN Reintroduction Specialist Group (RSG) since 1997.
 He has been directly involved in many New Zealand reintroductions, and specializes in combining experimental management with population modeling to make predictions to facilitate management decisions.
 He is a founding contributor and lecturer to the IUCN RSG's Training for Effective Conservation Translocations.
 Doug has published over 120 peer-reviewed papers, many focused on reintroduction and post-release management.
 He has co-edited two books on reintroduction biology.

-Alienor is a Postdoctoral Research Fellow at the University of Queensland, Australia.
+Alienor is a Lecturer in quantitative ecology at Griffith University, Australia.
 She completed her PhD in 2012 on modeling the dynamics of translocated populations, and is currently involved in assessing the impact of changing management regimes on translocated birds’ viability.
 Her expertise as a modeler spans a wide range of topics, including population dynamics, habitat suitability modeling, and optimization.
 Ali is particularly interested in conservation decision-making and how we can improve interventions to be most cost-effective.
 She has published several peer-reviewed articles and book chapters on conservation translocation.

 Mike is General Manager for Park Planning & Development within South African National Parks.
 He started, as a scientific officer based in the southern Kalahari, and was head of Research for inland parks before his current position, which has also included a stint as Acting Managing Executive for Conservation Services.
 His current role involves expanding the SANParks system based upon best conservation planning science.
 His experience is in large mammal ecology, park planning, and conservation planning in Southern, Eastern and north Central Africa.
 Mike is a member of the IUCN Antelope and Sustainable Use & Livelihoods specialist groups.
 He has been involved in rhino conservation for over 22 years, including as Chair of the SADC Rhino Management Group, and from 2011 as Chair of the IUCN SSC African Rhino Specialist Group.